 Employee compensation and benefits - The Company continues to implement measures to optimize its workforce and evaluate strategies to reduce risk associated with future obligations for employee benefit plans.
-Employee compensation and benefits decreased \$2,694 in 2021, primarily due to headcount reductions within the Company.
-Savings from headcount reductions of 87 since December 31, 2020, were partially offset by \$1,423 of severance expense related to the voluntary severance offer and restoring employees' base salaries to pre-pandemic amounts.
+Employee compensation and benefits decreased \$1,982 in 2022, primarily due to reductions in variable compensation, severance and medical expense.
+In 2021, severance expense included \$1,423 related to a voluntary severance offer.